residenttrickster/props-dq/README.md

 )
 ```

-8. If you got through step 7, try adding additional data to your data structure.
+7. If you got through step 6, try adding additional rows of data to your array.
 What happens in the browser?
 What is the correlation between the data and the DOM?
 Given this correlation, what would be an easy way to add, remove, or update information on the DOM?